-Accounting principles generally accepted in the United States of America require that management's discussion and analysis, the schedules of the Town's proportionate share of the net pension liability, its contributions to the pension plan, the Commonwealth's collective share of the MTRS pension plan, the funding progress and contribution funding of other postemployment benefits and budgetary comparison information as listed in the table of contents, be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that management's discussion and analysis, the schedules of the Town's proportionate share of the net pension liability, its contributions to the pension plan, the funding progress and contribution funding of other postemployment benefits and budgetary comparison information as listed in the table of contents, be presented to supplement the basic financial statements.
 Such information, although not part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.